Content from What is QMI?

 What is QMI?

-It supports instruments and devices that encapsulate equipment under computer control.
-A number of instruments are provided out of the box, and it is relatively easy to add your own.
+It supports encapsulating instruments and devices under computer control.
+A number of instrument and device drivers are provided out of the box, and it is relatively easy to add your own.
 QMI makes use of tasks that can encapsulate a (background) process that needs to run temporarily or indefinitely.
 It offers network transparency; instruments and tasks can be remotely started, stopped, monitored and controlled.
 With these features it can be used as basis for monitoring and control of complicated setups, distributed over multiple locations.

 Device drivers